Manabeshima

 Manabeshima (真鍋島, Manabe-shima) is an island in the Seto Inland Sea, part of the municipality of Kasaoka, Okayama Prefecture, Japan.
-The island has an area of 1.49 km and is one of the seven inhabited islands of the Kasaoka Islands group.
+The island has an area of 1.49 square kilometers (0.57 square miles) and is one of the seven inhabited islands of the Kasaoka Islands group.
 The island's main commercial activity is fishing.

 The island has come to international prominence due to its location as a film set and as the subject of a graphic narrative "Manabe Shima, Island Japan" by illustrator Florent Chavouet first published in France in 2010.

 Geography

 The island is 31 km by boat from the main Japanese island of Honshū.
 The island has few roads, but in the face of rural depopulation and downward demographic trends, has managed to retain both its elementary and junior high school.
 The island features sandy beaches and a mild year round climate.
 Kasaoka is the closest ferry port.

 In 2016, key locations on the island were documented on Google Street View with a backpack mounted camera.